What My Daughter Taught Me When She Came Out As Trans

 “I am a trans woman.
 I would like she/her pronouns and my name is Hannah.”

-This is the sentence my child blurted out to me over the phone three years ago.
+This is the sentence my child blurted out to me over the phone five years ago.
 Despite its bluntness, the statement wasn’t callous or even ill-timed.
 Truth be told, I had forced the declaration.
 My child had called with something important to say and wanted to talk to my husband, Colin, and me at the same time, but Colin was out of town.
 Given that I possess a not-insignificant panic strain in my genetic makeup, I found myself, well, panicking.
 Was my child injured?
 Ill?
 Dying?
 I conjured the thin thread of authority I had over my then 25-year-old and said, “No, you have to tell me now!”

 “I would rather wait,” was the measured response.
 I could feel all the saliva I possessed leaving my body for damper pastures.
 I couldn’t have this matter hanging, so I pushed and pleaded, cajoled and begged.
 It was a shameless display—clearly, I wasn’t above that.